KozhaAkhmet/Servo-tester/README.md

     #include <stdarg.h>
 ```

-Making an memory allocation and creating values in pointer array.
+Making a memory allocation and creating values in a pointer array.
 ```c
     int *data = (int*)malloc(4*sizeof(int));
 ```
-Value of first potentiometer..
+Value of the first potentiometer..
 ```c
     data[0]=analogRead(pot_pin1); //
 ```
-Value of second potentiometer..
+Value of the second potentiometer..
 ```c
     data[1]=analogRead(pot_pin2); //Value of s
 ```